 The City of Bunbury Local Laws allows for up to two dogs to be kept at any one property in Bunbury.

 Dog owners can apply to have more than two dogs by applying in writing to the Council.
-Download an application for exemption here to keep more than the prescribed number of dogs on a property.
+Applications can be obtained from Customer Service at the City’s Administration Building.

 Dog exercise and prohibited areas